 - All PhD students take a course covering basic teaching methods and philosophies and are required to satisfy a teaching practicum for a minimum of two semesters.

-- Note, there are no structured course requirements for post-master’s Ph.D. students, but such students are required to complete 32 credits applicable to the degree, all of which must be at the 500 level or higher.
-Thes credits can be research credits.
+- Our post-master’s PhD candidates have no structured course requirements but they are required to complete 32 credits applicable to the degree at a 500 level or higher.

-- Doctoral students must satisfy a residency requirement of at least two consecutive academic-year semesters of full-time graduate study at Boston University.
+- PhD students must satisfy a residency requirement of at least two consecutive academic-year semesters of full-time graduate study at Boston University.